RehamMuhammad/My-Reads-React/README.md

 - **Front-End** ReactJs library v.17 for Rendering UI, bootsrap v.5 for Styling, Prop Types for props types validation & lodash to enhance performance.

+## Feature Work
+- Add Athentication flow to the project and divide users to authors, readers or both.

+- Each user has profile information andd he can view & update them.

+- Make it Possible to the user to create his own shelf, review & rate a book, follow author & Save his quotes.

+- Allow the user to follow other users and enable him to see their information, shelves, books & all different updates.

+- Enhance the UI/UX of the app.